-*Thank you to Travel Alberta and Banff and Lake Louise Tourism for hosting me!
-I am truly grateful for the experiences and as always, all opinions expressed in my posts are my own!
+Thank you to Travel Alberta and Banff and Lake Louise Tourism for hosting me.
+As always, all opinions and recommendations are my own.
+This post also contains affiliate links.
+You can read my full disclosure policy here.

 Two years ago this month, my husband suggested we go to Banff for our anniversary.
 I remember thinking Banff?
 Where’s that?
 He told me to google it and see what I thought.
 So I did.
 The photos looked amazing and I agreed we should go.
 Since that trip in April 2015, I’ve been back 3 more times and all were in a period of 15 months!
 I will admit that wasn’t actually planned, but I’m so happy that’s how it worked out!
 This is Why You Should Visit Banff, Canada!